 • Press and hold the SET ACCEL control until you get to the desired speed, then release the control.
 You can also use the SET ACCEL control to operate the Tap-Up function.
+Press and release this control to increase the vehicle.

-Press and release this control to increase the vehicle set speed in increments by 1 mph (1.6 km/h).
+release this control to increase the vehicle set speed in increments by 1 mph (1.6 km/h).